fleeforezz/My_Study/.NET/Mini_Ecommerce/README.md

 ```

 ## Level 4
 You’re moving from a simple 3-layer structure to Domain-Driven Design (DDD).
-That means instead of just Models, Repositories, and Services, you’ll start thinking in terms of Domain, Application, Infrastructure, and UI layers.
+That means instead of just Models, Repositories, and Services, you’ll start thinking in terms of Domain, Application, Infrastructure, and UI layers which is called **Clean Architecture**.

+### 🤔 What is Clean Architechture

-Here’s how you can restructure your mini e-commerce project to align with DDD principles:
+Here’s how you can restructure your mini e-commerce project to align with DDD principles and Clean Architecture:
 ```
 ECommerceApp/
 │